-The Authority is committed to providing more choice and flexibility to its employees who wish to make a gradual adjustment from work into retirement, or stay in work beyond Normal Pension Age (NPA), making their transition from working life to retirement an enjoyable one.
+We (Carmarthenshire County Council) are committed to providing more choice and flexibility to you (our employees) if you wish to make a gradual adjustment from work into retirement or stay in work beyond Normal Pension Age (NPA), making your transition from working life to retirement an enjoyable one.

-The Authority recognises that attracting and retaining a well-trained, well-motivated, flexible and mixed age workforce, with a wide range of skills and experience, is essential to the provision of quality services.
+We recognise that attracting and retaining a well-trained, well-motivated, flexible and mixed age workforce, with a wide range of skills and experience, is essential to the provision of quality services.

-This policy sets out how managers and employees can work together to achieve flexibility for employees approaching retirement.
+This policy sets out how you can work with your manager to achieve flexibility for as you approach retirement.

-In keeping with legislation, the Authority has not operated a compulsory retirement age for its employees since 1 October 2011.
+In keeping with legislation, we have not operated a compulsory retirement age for our employees since 1 October 2011.